 It simply comes down trust and respect.
 From the top down.

-Start with creating a framework of Behaviour & Principles, What are your company values?
-If you don’t know where to start, download a free template as a guideline.
+Start with creating a framework of Behaviour & Principles.
+What are your company values?
+If you don’t know where to start, you should download a free template as a guideline.

 In terms of general productivity, collaboration for disparate groups is easier than ever.
 For the office environment, dual working is the norm these days, not a shift